"If we had some sort of machine which could imitate any voice, we'd only need one voice actor." Voice Actors

 - Toshihiko Seki, who can range from cheerful fun guy to irritable badass to... quack.

 - Akira Ishida is another guy that's everywhere but with a lot of range- but in particular, he once did a bit in Gintama in which the one character he voices had an elaborate daydream sequence.
 He literally talked to himself for something like 10 minutes, all in various male AND female voices.
 Whoa.

-- Wataru Takagi (No, not that one).
+- Wataru Takagi (Yes, he both voiced and gave his name to that character).
 In what is quite possibly the greatest showcase of vocal talent in Street Fighter history, he pulls quintuple-duty as Gen, Birdi, Adon, Zangief, and Sodom in the Alpha.

 - Yuichi Nagashima, aka Cho.
 This guy voiced Jaken, Hiroshi Uchiyamada, Elmer Fudd, Brook, Blitzwing, Gollum and Scooby-Doo.

 - Aya Hirano is one of the few seiyuus that doesn't get typecast.
 She went from eccentric with Jerkass tendencies (Haruhi from The Melancholy of Haruhi Suzumiya) to a obsessed, otaku highschooler (Konata from Lucky Star) to a Les Yay teacher (Yoko from School Rumble's second season) to an almost-godly little girl (Lumičre from Kiddy Grade) to a Stalker with a Crush (Misa from Death Note) to serious Action Girl (Chiko from The Daughter of Twenty Faces).